Senegal ferry disaster town remembers 20 years after 1,900 drowned

 French courts also dismissed a years-long probe, which found evidence against seven Senegalese officials, concluding that Paris did not have jurisdiction.

-Senegalese victims' relatives have been compensated but President Macky Sall has not attended the annual anniversary remembrance since he took office.
+Senegalese victims’ relatives have been compensated but President Macky Sall has not attended the annual anniversary remembrance since he took office.-AFP

-In the town on the banks of the Casamance river, as at every anniversary of the sinking, “everyone will gather to pray together”, noted Diop.

-“But for those of us affected by this, it’s the same every day.
-From 2002 till today, there has not been a day when I haven’t thought about the boat,“ she said. - AFP